 The town is protected under the DO Montsant and produces mainly oil.

-It is typical the escalivada, the tortilla in sauce, the boiled beans, the grilled meat, the pot sweetened, the sponge cake, the cocas, the orelletes and the donuts of oil.
+It is typical the escalivada, the tortilla with sauce, the boiled beans, the grilled meat, the pot sweetened, the sponge cake, the cocas, the orelletes and the donuts of oil.

-Margalef has a swimming pool, sports ground, cultural centre, ATM and playground.
+Margalef has a swimming pool, sports ground, cultural center and playground.

 St. Marc day is celebrated on 25th April.
 The main village festivity is held on 6th August at the hermitage of Sant Salvador, outside the village.
 There is a procession to the hermitage, a shared breakfast and a dance, featuring a traditional repertoire including the Ball del fanalet (a dance with candles) and the ball de rams (a dance with flowers).
 St. Michael’s day is celebrated on 29th September.

 Margalef’s economy is based on agriculture.
 The main crops are olive oil and almond.
-The Cooperativa Agrícola, founded in 1952, produces and sells the oil under the brand Priordei.
-Prior to that date, two communal ownership presses worked in the village.
+The oil production of the village is marketed under the brand Priordei.

 During the 19th century, there were various productions of wax and honey, flocks of goats and sheep, mills of flour and oil, as well as a matafaluga factory that was grown in the same village.